YasithD/capstone-project-backend/docs/chapters/implementing-the-frontend.md

 `addNewTeacher` -> Route to add new teacher component.
 `editTeacher` -> Route to add edit teacher component.
 `getTeacherData` -> Get the data of the list of teachers in the system.
-`deleteTeacher` -> Delete the teacher with the id that is passed..
+`deleteTeacher` -> Delete the teacher with the id that is passed.

 Add these lines of code inside `EditTeacherComponent`